hodgesmr/mastodon_digest/README.md

 ```

 #### Algorithm Options
  * `-n` : Number of hours to look back when building your digest.
 This can be an integer from 1 to 24.
 Defaults to **12**.
-I've found that 12 works will in the morning and 8 works well in the evening.
+I've found that 12 works well in the morning and 8 works well in the evening.
  * `-s` : Scoring method to use. **SimpleWeighted** is the default.
    - `Simple` : Each post is scored with a modified [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean) of its number of boosts and its number of favorites.
    - `SimpleWeighted` : The same as `Simple`, but every score is multiplied by the inverse of the square root of the author's follower count.
 Therefore, authors with very large audiences will need to meet higher boost and favorite numbers. **This is the default scorer**.